why play works

 📚 Source: Brown, S. & Vaughan, C. (2009).
 Play: How it shapes the brain, opens the imagination, and invigorates the soul.

 Play creates a sandbox for experimentation.
 There’s no judgement here - just space to test your ideas, tweak your approach, and try again until it clicks.
-You gain confidence through experience, not just instruction.
+You gain confidence through experiential leadership growth.

 📚 Source: Salas, E., Wildman, J., & Piccolo, R. (2009).
 Using simulation-based training to enhance management education.
 Academy of Management Learning & Education.